 10) Manage the consent processes by reviewing the participant information and consent form to invite the interviewees' questions and to make sure they understand the research processes.

-When choosing your video-conferencing platform it is recommended to prioritise those, which staff and researchers are most familiar and comfortable with, as this will minimise technical issues.
+When choosing your video-conferencing platform, it is recommended to prioritise those those that staff and researchers are most familiar and comfortable withto minimise technical issues.

-An additional interesting idea is to consider using an Artificial Intelligence (AI) software program like Otter.ai and Trint in order to transcribe audio recordings and/or turn audio conversation into smart notes.
+Additionally, consider using an Artificial Intelligence (AI) software program like Otter.ai and Trint to transcribe audio recordings and turn audio conversation into smart notes.
 New technologies like these have the potential to aid the speed and efficiency of interview processes.

 Tools

-There are many readily available video-conferencing platforms like Microsoft Teams, Zoom, Webex, GoToMeeting.
-All these softwares are sound options for conducting “face-to-face” interviews.
-Many of these platforms allow you to record sessions to allow for easy transcription of data.
+Many readily available video-conferencing platforms like Microsoft Teams, Zoom, Webex, GoToMeeting.
+All these software are sound options for conducting face-to-face interviews.
+Many of these platforms allow you to record sessions and easily transcribe of data.

 Remotely Managing Teams

 Diverse remote teams utilise the huge potential of globalised organisations.
-Though this increases distance between team leaders and other team members, by leveraging trust and focus on the individual, team leaders can create meaningful relationships and collaborative teams.
-While this has been well-known in business, with global corporations and businesses operating worldwide, other organisations have only recently started to gain experience in the field of remotely managing teams and working together “without borders”.
+Though this increases the distance between team leaders and other team members, team leaders can create meaningful relationships and collaborative teams by leveraging trust and focusing on the individual.
+While this has been well-known in business, with global corporations and businesses operating worldwide, other organisations have only recently started to gain experience remotely managing teams and working together without borders.

-In the period of COVID-19 and related restrictions, it became urgently important to introduce the necessary adaptations to usual working arrangements.
-During lockdowns, without the opportunity to meet with colleagues in person, work moved online - day-to-day work as well as one-off projects, such as training activities, research, etc.
+In the period of COVID-19 and related restrictions, it became urgently important to introduce necessary adaptations to usual working arrangements.
+During lockdowns, without the opportunity to meet with colleagues in person, work moved online.

-In terms of data collection and research in the time of COVID-19 for community-lead monitoring purposes, it is also important to update the operational manual of the organisation, or organise the work of the working group, team of activists, etc., involved in the process in a remote mode.
-This requires additional competences from team leaders as well as all team members.
+In terms of data collection and research during COVID-19 for community led monitoring purposes, it is also important to update the operational manual of the organisation, or organise the work of the working group, team of activists, etc., involved in the process in a remote mode.
+This requires additional competencies from team leaders as well as all team members.
 In order to maximise effectiveness and efficiency, team leaders need to emphasise emotional competencies, put more effort into building rapport and show sensitivity to the individuals on the team.
 This will create a strong basis for establishing a shared identity, essential for productive collaboration.
 Formal structures for shared understanding or mutual knowledge need to be implemented with transparent communication and information management at its heart.
 Team members will need to assume a greater extent of self-responsibility, self-control and self-organisation.
 Constructive working relationships are of the essence, as are interpersonal adaptability and an increased ambiguity tolerance.
 (33, 34)

-In order to communicate efficiently and transparently, there are a number of accessible online tools that can help with various aspects of work, depending on the need - from short phone calls with or without video to full scale remote offices, that involves file storage and virtual meeting rooms etc. The choice of the tool depends on the needs of the organisation or project.
+There are a number of online tools to help communicate efficiently and transparently, depending on the need - from short phone calls with or without video to full scale remote offices with file storage and virtual meeting rooms, etc. The choice of the tool depends on the needs of the organisation or project.
 Below we provide an overview of some tools that may be useful, highlighting functionality and aims of usage.

 Communication tools